grnt7/my-expo-Uber-Clone/README.md

-A concise and compelling description of your project.
-What is its core purpose?
-What problem does it solve?
-What makes it unique or interesting?
-This is an Uber Clone developed using Papafam Youtube tutorial.
+This is an Uber Clone developed using Papafam Let's Build an Uber Clone with REACT NATIVE!(Navigation, Redux, TailwindCSS, Google Autocomplete and other Google Maps API's.
+Youtube tutorial.

-🚀 Live Demo
+🚀 Live
 See the application live here: https://your-deployed-app-url.com

 ✨ Features